Visit Porthoustock Beach

 There is a pier, which is good for fishing, and the clean water is great for swimming and kayaking.

-While Porthoustock Beach is not a surfing beach, it provides calm waters that are generally suitable for diving, especially when conditions are favorable.
+While Porthoustock Beach is not a surfing beach, it provides calm waters that are generally suitable for diving, especially when conditions are favourable.

 Porthoustock Beach serves as a convenient launching point for divers looking to explore the shipwrecks at ‘The Manacles’.
-This area is well known for its wrecks and diverse marine ecosystems, making it a favorite among diving enthusiasts.
+This area is well known for its wrecks and diverse marine ecosystems, and popular among diving enthusiasts.

 Divers should still be cautious and check local conditions before heading out.